-I’ve loved London since I was a child; a passion especially boosted by day trips to museums and being allowed to watch episodes of ‘Minder‘ before bedtime!
+I’ve loved London since I was a child; a passion especially boosted by day trips to museums and being allowed to watch episodes of the now classic television series, ‘Minder‘ before bedtime!

 Before becoming a London cabbie, I worked in Secondary Education.
 I had experience at schools in Watford and Telford; working in units with teenagers who had severe learning and behavioral problems.
 I then went on to train as an English teacher, working in schools in Birmingham, West Bromwich and Dudley.